PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_APK_API.md

 {
     "BusinessCode": -1,
 	"Message": null,
-	"ValidationErrors": ["The property serialNo and tid in createTerminalApkRequest cannot be blank at same time!"], "Data": null,
+	"ValidationErrors": ["The property SerialNo and TID in createTerminalApkRequest cannot be blank at same time!"], "Data": null,
 	"PageInfo": null
 }